Bao (film): Production

 Bao was directed by Domee Shi and produced by Becky Neiman-Cobb.
-Bao was the first of 35 Pixar shorts to be directed by a woman, made more significant because of Pixar's stigma as being a "boys' club" as well as the fact that the animation industry is male-dominated as a whole.
+Bao was the first of 35 Pixar shorts to be directed by a woman, made more significant as well as the fact that the animation industry is male-dominated as a whole.
 Shi first began working on Bao as a storywriter on the film Inside Out, and says she wanted to work creatively on a project on her own.
 The earliest sketches of Bao date back to January 2014, when Shi began work on it as a side project, drawing inspiration from classic fairy tales and her experience as an only child.
 It began as a brainstorm of different steamed bun ideas and characters with Shi recalling, "This image popped into my head of this mom nuzzling her little baby steamed bun to death, and I had to draw it down."
 Having been an only child while growing up in Toronto, she identified herself with the metaphor of the "overprotected little steamed bun."
 Shi worked on Bao alone for two years before bringing in a crew.

 When asked why the film has no dialogue, Shi explained that she wanted it to be understood universally by audiences, without any language barrier.
 She also said that she wanted to challenge herself to tell the story visually, given the visual nature of animation as a medium, and rely solely on elements such as acting, set design, color and lighting to evoke emotions.
 The only recorded dialogue in the short film is a scene in which the Father is watching television.
 The Mandarin dialogue in the details of that scene is an homage to old Cantonese soap operas that Shi watched with her mother growing up.